Riemannian distance and symplectic embeddings in cotangent bundle: Introduction

 from the ball of capacity $4ab$ to the Lagrangian bi-disc.
 We use this embedding to prove Proposition \ref{Equivalence of metrics}.
 In the case $\mathcal{W}=D^*M$, using such an embedding, we provide a good lower bound for $\rho_\mathcal{W}$ when $q_0$ and $q_1$ are close enough.
 We conclude the section with the proof of Theorem \ref{Main}.

 \textbf{Acknowledgements.} I want to express my gratitude to my advisor Octav Cornea, who introduced me to the problem of relative symplectic embeddings and carefully followed the development of this paper, always asking the right questions and guiding me in the right direction.
 I am also very thankful to my co-advisor, Egor Shelukhin, for many fruitful discussions.
-I am also grateful to Dylan Cant for helping me drawing the Figures with TikZ.
-Finally, I also thank Francois Charette for the useful discussion about the proof of Proposition \ref{MainProp}.
+I am grateful to Dylan Cant for helping me draw the Figures with TikZ.
+Finally, I thank Francois Charette, Yaron Ostrover, and Vinicius G. B. Ramos for their useful comments.
 This work is a part of my Ph.D. thesis at the University of Montréal, where I am partially supported by an ISM scholarship.
 This research is also partially supported by the Fondation Courtois.